OuhscBbmc/data-science-practices-1/ch-style.md

 Whitespace {#style-whitespace}
 ------------------------------------

-Although execution is rarely affected by whitespace in R and SQL files, be consistent and minimalisic.
+Although execution is rarely affected by whitespace in R and SQL files, be consistent and minimalistic.
 One benefit is that Git diffs won't show unnecessary churn.
 When a line of code lights up in a diff, it's nice when reflect a real change, and not something trivial like tabs were converted to spaces, or trailing spaces were added or deleted.

 Some of these guidelines are handled automatically by modern IDEs, if you configure the correct settings.